Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

 ## Jenkinsfile

-Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline and is checked into source control.The following are the contents of the Jenkinsfile which implements a continuous delivery pipeline:
+Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline and is checked into source control.
+The following are the contents of the Jenkinsfile which implements a continuous delivery pipeline:

         pipeline {
             agent any